In-patient luxury rehab center in Thailand

 Reading time: 10 mins

 Schizophrenia is a serious mental health disorder where people have an abnormal understanding of reality.
-It is a lifelong condition, but it can be managed and put under control.
+It is a lifelong condition, but it is possible to have it managed and put under control.
 Schizophrenia is uncommon compared to other mental illnesses, such as anxiety and depression.

 The causes of schizophrenia aren’t entirely clear.
 In most cases, a combination of genetics, brain structure and chemistry, and environment plays a role.
 The mental disorder has a strong genetic component, but little is known about specific genes that contribute to its development.